goldeneggg/capacity_keeper/README.md

 1. Execute `performable?` of your plugin implementation for capacity satisfation check
 1. If performable,
-    1. Execute `lock` of your plugin implementation
+    1. Execute `before` of your plugin implementation
     1. __Execute your assigned block__
-    1. Execute `unlock` of your plugin implementation
+    1. Execute `after` of your plugin implementation

 ## Use runtime options